In this article, we list 10 of the most engaging travel social media campaigns and why they wowed us with their distinctiveness and sheer ingenuity.

-As in the quote, most brands follow the herd and clamour for attention in a repetitious manner.
+As in the quote, most brands follow the herd and clamor for attention in a repetitious manner.
 Many forget that they need to stand out.

-In the rat race for likes, shares, engagement and going viral, they forget that music must be made, instead of a standard formula of paid and sponsored posts promoted by influencers.
+In the rat race for likes, shares, engagement, and going viral, they forget that music must be made, instead of a standard formula of paid and sponsored posts promoted by social influencers.

 These are just tools.
 It’s what you do with them that matters.

 The way forward is clear, once you stop looking at the numbers and take a multi-dimensional approach.
 These brands have identified goals and communication strategies based on what their goals are.